Modular-Earth-LLC/job-finding-assistant/README.md

 ## 🛡️ Best Practices

 ### Do's ✅
-- Complete stages 1-3 before using the outreach assistant
+- Complete stages 1-3 before using the application or networking assistants
 - Upload fresh documents when your situation changes
 - Provide specific context for each outreach request
 - Review and personalize AI-generated content before sending